 Patients who suffer the following conditions along with a hiatal hernia may be required to undergo surgical repair:

-There is no guarantee that the hernia will not return after surgery.
+There is no guarantee that a hernia will not return after surgery.
 The best way to reduce your chances of recurrence are to avoid smoking, maintain a normal weight, and avoid any abdominal stressors such as straining, heavy lifting, and chronic cough.
 Repairing recurrent hernias (those that have occurred after previous repair) are exceedingly complex difficult cases, and the chance for definitive (lasting repair) goes down with each subsequent repair.
 Your first chance at repair is therefore the best one, so it is in your best interest to reduce as many personal risk factors for recurrence as much as possible before the first operation, and maintain a healthy lifestyle afterwards.